ardgery/pokemon_app/README.md

 2. Go to the root directory with command line and run "npm install" for installing all dependencies for this project.
 3. After that run "npm run dev" for running the app.
-4. Open in browser http://localhost:8080/ to see the running app
+4. Open in browser http://localhost:8080/ to see the running app.
 ```